gdubya/mottak/README.md

  - The executive offiser uses the invitation UI (runs in the invation container) to send an invitation to upload.
 This is sent through email, using mailgun.
  - The creator of the archive clicks the link.
 This invokes the [archive uploader](https://github.com/arkivverket/archive-uploader).
 The creator selects the created archive and uploads it.
  - The tusd container will first run the pre-upload hook an verify that there is a valid invitation for the upload.
  - Once the upload is complete the post-upload hook is run.
+The hooks sends a message through the Azure Service Bus
+ - The argo kicker is listening on the bus and when recieving a message it creates a job (a file with workflow parameters) and submits to Argo
-This invokes Argo and fires off the Argo Workflow DAG.
+ - This invokes Argo and fires off the Argo Workflow DAG.
  - The Argo Workflow will:
    - Verify the checksum of the archive
      - If the checksum doesn't match the archive is deleted and the creator is notified